project-sunbird/sunbird.org-docs/developer-docs/server-installation/prerequisites.md

 |swarm nodes|Postgres servers| 5432|TCP|
 |swarm nodes|Keycloak| 8080|TCP|

-> **Note:** If you set up more than one swarm agent node, you will need to configure a load balancer to spray the incoming requests to all the agent nodes.
+> **Note:** If you set up more than one swarm agent node, configure a load balancer to spray the incoming requests to all the agent nodes.
 The domain name you setup earlier should route to the load balancer as well.
 All agent nodes in a swarm can route the request to the right service.

 ### Utilities
 Ensure that the following package(s) are available on the machine from which you install Sunbird: